 Washington State counties are operating under the “Safe Start” approach health officials must take for resuming recreational, social and business activities.

-For more detailed information on the the phased in approach please click on Safe Start Washington.
+For more detailed information on the the phased in approach please click on Safe Start Yakima County.

 Staying home is the best way to protect yourself, your family and community.
 It helps to protect those at risk for severe illness.
 It also keeps our healthcare facilities open to those who need them.